nunit/docs/docs/articles/developer-info/Packaging-the-V3-and-V4-Adapter.md

 [NuGet for the adapter](https://www.nuget.org/packages/NUnitTestAdapter)

-## Other github repositories that needs to be updated
+## Other GitHub Repositories That Need to be Updated

 1. **.Net test templates**
 You should raise PR in the [dotnet test template repo](https://github.com/dotnet/test-templates) to update the test templates to use the latest version of the adapter.
 See [this PR](https://github.com/dotnet/test-templates/pull/273) for an example.
 Right now (March 2023), Microsoft doesn't accept more PRs to the repo.